 Be aware that your pregnancy must be monitored by a professional to make sure that everything is going well.
 The frequency of check-ups will however depend on several factors (your age, your general health, twin pregnancy, etc.).

 During your pregnancy, you will be offered two ultrasounds.
 The first is in the first trimester and the second in the second trimester.
 You also have the option of getting a 3D ultrasound, which is quite expensive and not covered by Medicare (about AUD 500).
 If you are pregnant with more than one baby, you will have more than two ultrasounds – usually one every two months.
 Ultrasounds are covered by Medicare.
-If you don’t have Medicare, they cost between $150 and $200.
+If you don’t have Medicare, they cost around $200.

 In addition to the ultrasound, you have blood tests.
 The first blood test takes place at the beginning of your pregnancy to estimate the time of conception.
 Around the 5th month, you have a second test to prevent gestational diabetes.
 The second blood test lasts about 3 hours in total.
 First, you will have a blood test, then you drink a liquid that contains glucose, wait for a while, and then take another blood test.
 Your doctor prescribes these tests, which means Medicare reimburses you.
 If you pay for the blood test yourself, it costs about AUD 150 per test.